Unduk Ngadau: Etymology

-From its first inception in 1960, the beauty pageant has been named Miss Kadazan (1960–1970), Miss Harvest Festival (1971–1980), Ratu Kaamatan/Pesta Menuai (1981–1990) and currently Unduk Ngadau (1991–present).
-The term "Unduk Ngadau" carries the meaning "the emerging/rising sun"; the word "Unduk" means "to emerge and to spring out," like a new plant sprouting out from the ground, while the word "Tadau" means the sun.
-The current title is derived from the Dusun phrase "runduk tadau," which means "the girl/woman crowned by the sunlight".
-The current term Unduk Ngadau alongside Kaamatan has been registered since the 2010s with the Intellectual Property Corporation of Malaysia (MyIPO), the country registrar trademarks to protect the traditional cultural pageant from being misused by other organisations without connection to the official source.
+From its first inception in 1960, the beauty pageant was named Miss Kadazan (1960–1970), Miss Harvest Festival (1971–1980), Ratu Kaamatan or Ratu Pesta Menuai (1981–1990) and the current Unduk Ngadau (1991–present).
+The word unduk means "to emerge and to spring out", like a new plant sprouting out from the ground, while the word tadau means the sun.
+Thus, Unduk Ngadau means "the emerging sun".
+The current title is also said to derive from the Dusun phrase runduk tadau which means "the woman crowned by the sunlight".
+The current term "Unduk Ngadau" along with "Kaamatan" have been registered since the 2010s with the Intellectual Property Corporation of Malaysia (MyIPO), the country registrar of trademarks to protect the cultural beauty pageant from misuse by other organisations that have no connection to the official source.